Abdalsalaam/the-library/README.md

-# WP Resource Library WordPress Plugin
+# The Library WordPress Plugin

 A comprehensive WordPress plugin for creating a files/books/videos library with user data collection for downloads.